You to trust first who you would like to trust you

 WHAT

-«I allow you to get my bike, insult me and tell my groups and friends and put slanderous posters down the street, but only until a month after I have not returned it to you your motorbike as we agreed»
+«Beyond giving you my formal insurance grant, I allow you to get my bike, insult me and tell my groups and friends and put slanderous posters down the street, if i cause and don’t repair any possible damage i could cuase to the motorbike you lend me»

 HOW

-- (x)Let x placing me in hell
+- (x)I let «x person» placing me in hell

 - (x)Compensable, (x)fully, (x)with: